AhmedElsherbini/Nasal_CST_quick_checker/README.md

 * Species belong to Dolosigranulum genus -->  we conclude CST7

-* If something else, then we concluded that is unclassified
+* If something else, then we concluded that is unclassified CST

 ## Installation and Usage